akulakov/pychess/chess.md

 }
 ```

-And finally we can have the `moves()` method that works like a charm for the Rooks, Bishops and
+And finally we can add the `moves()` method that works well for the Rooks, Bishops and the
-the Queen:
+Queen:

 ```python
 import itertools